Last updated on September 7th, 2019 at 07:18 pm

 We especially love GoDaddy not only because they are the world’s largest domain registrar, but also because they have a strong care for their customers.
 They truly want to make it easy for small businesses, like your juice bar, to succeed.

-2. Set Up Your Website.
+2. Setting Up Your Website

 Once you have your domain name associated with your brand identity, it’s time to set up a quality website.
-Even before you have any produce in the door, you need a website to draw a following to your juice bar.
+Even before you have any products in the door, you need a website to draw a following to your juice bar.

 The Importance of a Website